Message Passing Interface: Functionality

 The MPI interface is meant to provide essential virtual topology, synchronization, and communication functionality between a set of processes (that have been mapped to nodes/servers/computer instances) in a language-independent way, with language-specific syntax (bindings), plus a few language-specific features.
 MPI programs always work with processes, but programmers commonly refer to the processes as processors.
 Typically, for maximum performance, each CPU (or core in a multi-core machine) will be assigned just a single process.
 This assignment happens at runtime through the agent that starts the MPI program, normally called mpirun or mpiexec.

 MPI library functions include, but are not limited to, point-to-point rendezvous-type send/receive operations, choosing between a Cartesian or graph-like logical process topology, exchanging data between process pairs (send/receive operations), combining partial results of computations (gather and reduce operations), synchronizing nodes (barrier operation) as well as obtaining network-related information such as the number of processes in the computing session, current processor identity that a process is mapped to, neighboring processes accessible in a logical topology, and so on.
 Point-to-point operations come in synchronous, asynchronous, buffered, and ready forms, to allow both relatively stronger and weaker semantics for the synchronization aspects of a rendezvous-send.
-Many outstanding operations are possible in asynchronous mode, in most implementations.
+Many pending operations are possible in asynchronous mode, in most implementations.

 MPI-1 and MPI-2 both enable implementations that overlap communication and computation, but practice and theory differ.
 MPI also specifies thread safe interfaces, which have cohesion and coupling strategies that help avoid hidden state within the interface.
 It is relatively easy to write multithreaded point-to-point MPI code, and some implementations support such code.
 Multithreaded collective communication is best accomplished with multiple copies of Communicators, as described below.